 The Paycheck Protection Program (PPP) allows companies and nonprofits with 500 or fewer employees to go into any FDIC bank and take out a loan equivalent to eight weeks of their prior average payroll.
 There are no payments on that loan for six months and if the business maintains its workforce the government will entirely forgive the portion of the loan spent on payroll, benefits, utilities, rent, mortgage payments, or other debts.
-To learn more, go to this Small Business Administration page or this Treasury Dept. PDF.

 The US Small Business Administration has set up a site for businesses to apply for disaster loan assistance.

 The Ohio Chamber of Commerce has created a resource page on the coronavirus for Ohio businesses.
 ONMA members may find this page useful as they deal with the business aspects of the outbreak.